ClickHouse/clickhouse-docs/docs/en/cloud/reference/byoc.md

 BYOC is currently only supported for AWS, with GCP and Microsoft Azure in development.

 :::note
-BYOC is tailored for large-scale deployments.
+BYOC is designed specifically for large-scale deployments.
 :::

 ## Glossary